How to switch website platforms without losing your SEO

 Frequently asked questions

-Can you move from Wix or Squarespace to WordPress without losing SEO
+Can you switch website platforms without losing SEO

-Yes, if you keep your web addresses and set up redirects.
-Most ranking loss during a move comes from broken or changed URLs, not from WordPress itself.
+Yes, if you keep your domain and set up redirects.
+Most ranking loss during a move comes from broken or changed web addresses, not from the new platform itself.
 By mapping each old address to its new one with a 301 redirect, you pass your existing SEO value across.
-WordPress is open source and free, and W3Techs detected it on about 43 percent of all websites in 2026.
+This works whether you move to WordPress or to a website you build another way.

 Why do websites lose rankings when they move platforms